 British companies should not engage in any activities regarded as corruption under the UK Bribery Acts.
 Not only are there issues of business integrity to bear in mind, but it is also illegal.
 Invariably, corruption is related to lack of professionalism and control, all of which are damaging to long-term business.

 The business community and civil society in Vietnam are seeking to promote clean business in Vietnam.
 For example Towards Transparency, a Vietnamese NGO, works with foreign companies to share best practice on business integrity with Vietnamese partners in the value chain so that they all operate in line with international standards.
 The Governance and Integrity Working Group (GIWG) of the Vietnam Business Forum (VBF), a platform for high-level dialogue between the Vietnamese government and the business community, also promotes greater business integrity in Vietnam through its work with the UK and other international donors.
 The British Business Group Vietnam plays an active role in this process.
-Under the FCO’s Prosperity Fund, the British Embassy worked closely with the Vietnam Chamber of Commerce and Industry (VCCI) and IBLF Global, a UK-based NGO, to develop a toolkit to support SME’s in tackling corruption.
-By the end of the project over 1200 SMEs across Vietnam had been trained on how to use it.
+Under the FCO’s Prosperity Fund, the British Embassy is working closely with the Vietnam Chamber of Commerce and Industry (VCCI) and IBLF Global, a UK-based NGO, to develop a Government-Business Integrity Initiative which will provide a platform for business and the government to work together more closely to address corruption in the private sector and promote business integrity.

 5. Terrorism Threat